-The OHL Cup is a showcase of the top 20 teams from across Ontario and the United States.
+The OHL Cup Powered by Under Armour is a showcase of the top 20 teams from across Ontario and the United States.

-Click here to view the weekly Minor Midget AAA team rankings leading up to the 2016 OHL Cup.
-2017 rankings coming soon.
+Click here to view the weekly Minor Midget AAA team rankings leading up to the 2017 OHL Cup.

 Weekly rankings are determined by a panel of Ontario Hockey League Central Scouting staff and represent the top teams competing to play in the annual year-end event.

-The 2016 OHL Cup showcased 20 teams from across Ontario and the United States, with 15 spots guaranteed through league competition compared to 17 in previous years.
+The 2017 OHL Cup will showcase 20 teams from across Ontario and the United States, with 16 spots guaranteed through league competition.

 - four semi-finalists from the Scotiabank GTHL Playoffs;

 - four teams that place first to fourth at the Ontario Minor Hockey Association (OMHA) Championship;

 - three clubs from the ALLIANCE (champion, finalist and winner of a best-of-three Semi-Final Wild Card Series to be played between losers of the two league semi-finals);

 - one Hockey Northwestern Ontario (HNO) representative; and

 - one Northern Ontario Hockey Association (NOHA) representative.